Banging Toolbox

 Use this method if you can’t see any visible blockages on the drain or if you can’t clear the blockage by hand.

-This will soften the blockage and hopefully break it down.
+This will soften the blockage and hopefully break everything down.

-Usually, this does not solve clogged drains on their own, but it can also make the succeeding methods easier.
+Usually, this does not solve clogged drains on their own but can make the succeeding methods easier.

 What do you need?